-- ICT covering the rules and principles for keeping safe online, how to recognise harmful online content and contact with people they have never met and how to report them, critically consider online friendships and information, understand how data is shared and used online. - PE curriculum encompassing the impact of physical activity on personal health development, risks associated with an inactive lifestyle, promoting healthy lifestyle choices, mental resilience and stress management, interpersonal relationships and physical wellbeing.
+- ICT covering the rules and principles for keeping safe online, how to recognise harmful online content and contact with people they have never met and how to report them.
+Children will critically consider online friendships, information, and the risks of online shopping and in-app purchases.
+They will understand how data is shared and used online, as well as the role of AI in shaping online experiences and information. - Wellbeing curriculum where children are encouraged to develop positive coping strategies, empathy, and a sense of community to help them navigate challenges and build confidence.
+It covers topics such as resilience, self-awareness, healthy relationships, emotional regulation, and mindfulness.
+Children also explore the benefits of saving money and financial security. - PE curriculum encompassing the impact of physical activity on personal health development, risks associated with an inactive lifestyle, promoting healthy lifestyle choices, mental resilience and stress management, interpersonal relationships and physical wellbeing.